mcandre/unmake/PARSING.md

 .endfor
 ```

-(Specifically, the `.for` and `.endfor` lines, though the exact parse error indication may vary.)

 ### Mitigation

-* Familiarize with make implementation-specific syntax.
 * Rename GNU-specific makefiles to like `GNUmakefile`, for clarity.
 * Consider moving complex logic to a separate makefile, script, or compiled application.